 The Fleet and Family Support Center is located on the third floor of the Community Services Building (S-456).
 The staff can offer assistance in many ways that will enhance a tour in the Mid-South.
-We offer many services including, but not limited to, Information and Referral (I&R) Program, Sexual Assault Prevention and Response (SAPR) Program, Family Advocacy Program (FAP), financial education, Transition Assistance Management Program (TAMP), Family Employment Readiness Program (FERP), Life Skills, Relocation Assistance Program (RAP), Deployment Support and Ombudsman Program.
+We offer many services including, but not limited to, Information and Referral (I&R) Program, Sexual Assault Prevention and Response (SAPR) Program, Family Advocacy Program (FAP), financial education, Transition Assistance Management Program (TAMP), Family Employment Readiness Program (FERP), Life Skills, Relocation Assistance Program (RAP), Exceptional Family Member Program (EFMP), Deployment Support and Ombudsman Program.
 The FFSC is open to all active duty, Reserve, Retiree, DoD civilians and their Family members.

 One of the many FFSC functions is the Information and Referrals (I&R) Program.
 The I&R program helps Sailors and families find the information and services they need within the FFSC, the Navy and the local community.
 Just call FFSC with your questions and we can save you a lot of time trying to track down the information yourself.
 When unsure of where to go for help, the FFSC can find the answers.

-The Navy’s Sexual Assault Prevention and Response (SAPR) Program is designed to provide awareness and prevention education, and assist victims of sexual assault.
+The Navy’s Sexual Assault Prevention and Response (SAPR) Program is designed to provide awareness and prevention education and assist victims of sexual assault.
 The Navy’s goal is to create a positive working and living environment for Service members and their families and toward that end has developed policies that provide professional, caring and timely intervention to personnel reporting a sexual assault.
-These policies are in place to facilitate the Navy’s “zero tolerance” of these crimes.
-The program is available to all active duty members and their dependents 18 years of age and older, and provides awareness and prevention education, and direct service provision to those reporting a sexual assault.
+These policies are in place to facilitate the Navy’s “zero tolerance” for these crimes.
+The program is available to all active duty members and their dependents 18 years of age and older and provides awareness and prevention education, and direct service provision to those reporting a sexual assault.
 Response services include reporting options, (Restricted and Unrestricted) based on individual needs at the time of the assault.
 Both options ensure that mental health, advocacy, and forensic/medical services are available.
 An unrestricted report includes Command and Law Enforcement involvement.
-SAPR personnel include the Sexual Assault Response Coordinator (SARC), and Civilian as well as Unit Victim Advocates, (UVA).
+SAPR personnel includes the Sexual Assault Response Coordinator (SARC), and Civilian as well as Unit Victim Advocates, (UVA).

 The Family Advocacy Program (FAP) offers awareness and prevention programs to commands, childcare providers, individuals, couples, families and community groups on issues of domestic violence, child abuse and neglect, and child sexual abuse.
 FAP offers assessment, intervention, victim advocacy and case management.